-As of December 31, 2021 and 2020, other assets totaled \$1,344,000 and \$1,308,000, respectively.
-These balances include Corporate Owned Life Insurance policies on Arron K. Sutherland, President and Chief Executive Officer, and Norman D. Schmeichel, Vice President - Chief Information Officer.
+As of December 31, 2022 and 2021, other assets totaled \$1,277,000 and \$1,344,000, respectively.
+These balances include a Corporate Owned Life Insurance policies on Arron K. Sutherland, President and Chief Executive Officer.
+They also include prepaid maintenance fees, prepaid insurance fees, and receivables from pools and associations.